-Dorsey School of Business offers comprehensive career training in the fields of cosmetology, allied health, practical nursing, culinary arts, business support specialties and other skilled trades.
+Dorsey School of Business offers comprehensive career training in the fields of cosmetology, allied health, practical nursing, culinary arts, business support specialties, and other skilled trades.
 Represented by numerous Michigan locations, Dorsey Schools continues the heritage of Ruth Dorsey by providing comprehensive, quality career training.
 Now in operation for over eighty years, Dorsey Schools has continued to be a mark of educational distinction with thousands of Dorsey Schools' graduates enjoying successful careers throughout the country.

 This catalog is specific to Dorsey School of Beauty located in Taylor, Michigan.
-The Dorsey Schools organization of institutions includes campuses in Southgate, Madison Heights, Saginaw, Waterford-Pontiac, Wayne, Dearborn-Detroit, Lansing and Roseville (which includes the Roseville Culinary campus) which publish a separate catalog.
+The Dorsey Schools organization of institutions includes campuses in Woodhaven, Madison Heights, Saginaw, Waterford-Pontiac, Wayne, Dearborn-Detroit, and Roseville (which includes the Roseville Culinary campus) which publish a separate catalog.
 The Dorsey Schools family of institutions also includes eight additional locations, which also publish campus-specific catalogs.
-One international location, Trillium College, is located in Ottawa, Ontario, in Canada.
-Additionally, divisions of Dorsey Schools include Training Direct (locations in Bridgeport and Danbury Connecticut), Superior Medical Education (located in Madison Heights, Michigan), Michigan Academy of Emergency Services and Allied Health (Michigan locations in New Boston and Jackson), and Valley Training Center (Michigan locations in Bay City and Mount Pleasant).
-Any questions about the ownership and governance of these divisions should also be directed to the president of the institution at the corporate offices of Dorsey Schools.
+Additionally, divisions of Dorsey Schools include Training Direct (locations in Bridgeport and Danbury Connecticut), Dorsey Emergency Medical Academy (DEMA) locations in Madison Heights, Woodhaven, Bay City, and Jackson.
+Any questions about the ownership and governance of these divisions should also be directed to the president of the institution at the Campus Support Center office of Dorsey Schools.